accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/environnement-de-test.md

 Finally, depending on the context of the site being audited, other complementary assistive technologies may be useful, such as

-- ZoomText on Windows or Mac OSX;
+- ZoomText on Windows or macOS;
-- Dragon Naturally Speaking on Windows or Mac OSX.
+- Dragon Naturally Speaking on Windows or macOS.

 ### Controlled environment